kingsdigitallab/alice-thornton/frontend/posts/blog/2022-07-25-alice-thornton-middleham-castle.md

 To find out more about Alice and Middleham Castle, listen to [episode 173](https://soundcloud.com/englishheritage/episode-173-civil-war-and-childbirth-alice-thornton-and-middleham-castle/) of the English Heritage podcast.

 [^1]: Note: The text quoted above is from our work-in-progress edition of Alice Thornton's books.
 The text is modernised in the body of the blog and the semi-diplomatic transcription is reproduced in footnotes.
 'My delivrance from Drowning in the River at Midlam when I went to be a wittness to my sister Danbys first Francis Borne att Midlam Castle in the yeare 1644.'
-Alice Thornton, *Book 1: *The First Book of My Life*), London BL MS Add 88897/1, p.
+Alice Thornton, *Book 1: The First Book of My Life*, British Library MS Add 88897/1, p.
 297 (hereafter *Book 1*).

 [^2]: 'But when we were gon soe farre that I could not turne backe The River provd past Riding & the bottom could not be come to by the poore maire which was an excelent maire of my poore brother G. wandesfords soe I saw my selfe in such aparnt danger And beged of God to asset me & the poore Beast I rid on & to be mercifull to me & delivr mee out of that death for J. Cht his sake.' *Book 1*, pp. 297-98.